-The 2022 Local Authority Performance Indicator Report by the National Oversight and Audit Commission (NOAC), concluded that the average re-letting time for a vacant local authority unit for

-2022 was 35.22 weeks, an increase on 34.44 weeks in 2021 and 32.69 weeks in 2020.
+The 2022 Local Authority Performance Indicator Report by the National Oversight and Audit Commission (NOAC), concluded that the average re- letting time for a vacant local authority unit for 2022 was 35.22 weeks, an increase on 34.44 weeks in 2021 and 32.69 weeks in 2020.
 The average letting cost was €21,886.04, compared to €19,653.39 in 2021 and €19,065.30 in 2020.
-While the AILG accepts that significant improvement has been made by local authorities in improving reletting times of vacant properties, a continuous review of their performance in this area is required on an ongoing basis to ensure a timely turn-around of vacant units to meet the significant demand that exists for social housing.
+While the AILG accepts that significant improvement has been made by authorities in improving re-letting times of vacant properties, a continuous review their performance in this area is required on an ongoing basis to ensure a timely turn-around of vacant units to meet the significant demand that exists for social housing.

 AILG recommend that local authorities would have a dedicated ring-fenced rolling budget on an annual basis for pre-letting repairs costs.
-This rolling budget from central funds could be dependent on matching funding from the local authority's own resources, which would help with the timely reletting of vacant housing units.
+This rolling budget from central funds could be dependent on matching funding from the local authority's own resources, which would help with the timely re-letting of vacant housing units.
 This would also give greater autonomy to each local authority to prioritise what level of repairs are required to bring their vacant units to re-letting standards taking their immediate housing needs into account.

-Role of the local authority, as the housing authority in each city and county and as lead providers of social housing throughout Ireland, must be reinforced in order to fully address the housing current crisis.

-Greater emphasis must be placed on a more ambitious, nation-wide local authority house building programme to include both acquisitions and a new build programme and the delivery target of social housing units to 15,000 local authority/AHB social housing units per annum for the period 2025 - 2030.

-• Local authorities must be provided with financial resources to invest in direct estate maintenance and social care workers to provide the proper care services to their tenants.

-- Need to further streamline approval procedures for social housing projects in order to fast track these projects for quicker delivery including; - Funding for appropriate technical staff to be included in the capital costs of housing projects to ensure that no housing projects are delayed due to a lack of technical expertise. - Propose that the shared services model currently operating successfully in the Irish local government environment should be employed to rapidly scale-up the input of specialist housing personnel with local authorities across various regions.
+- Role of the local authority, as the housing authority in each city and county and as lead providers of social housing throughout Ireland, must be reinforced in order to fully address the housing current crisis. - Greater emphasis must be placed on a more ambitious, nation-wide local authority house building programme to include both acquisitions and a new build programme and the delivery target of social housing units to 15,000 local authority/AHB social housing units per annum for the period 2025 2030. - Local authorities must be provided with financial resources to invest in direct estate maintenance and social care workers to provide the proper care services to their tenants. - Local authorities to have a dedicated ring-fenced rolling budget on an annual basis for preletting repairs costs. - Need to further streamline approval procedures for social housing projects in order to fast track these projects for quicker delivery including; - Funding for appropriate technical staff to be included in the capital costs of housing projects to ensure that no housing projects are delayed due to a lack of technical expertise. - Propose that the shared services model currently operating successfully in the Irish local government environment should be employed to rapidly scale-up the input of specialist housing personnel with local authorities across various regions. - The immediate conferring of the reserved function to approve a local authority differential rents scheme under section 31 of the Housing (Micellaneous Provisions) Act 2009.